Percona-Lab/percona-docstreamer/faq.md

 ## Q: How does the "Resumable Full Load" work?
 **A:**
 - If docMongoStream stops during copying, simply run `start` again.
-- The tool detects the existing Anchor Timestamp.
+- docMongoStream detects the existing Anchor Timestamp.
 - It scans checkpoints to determine which collections completed.
 - It skips completed collections and launches workers only for pending ones.
 - After all collections finish, it proceeds to CDC using the original **T₀**.